Staci082/Recipe-App/README.md

 - **Manage Your Recipes:** Edit, update, or delete your recipes.
 - **Favorite Recipes:** Save your favorite recipes for quick access.
 - **Grocery List:** Create and manage a grocery list based on the recipes you want to prepare.
+- **Change Theme:** Personalize your experience with five different pastel themes.

 ## Technologies Used